Parshal/tauon/static/themer/docs/ai_gen/start_prompt.md

 ## Procedure Checklist
 1. `ls` / tree `themer/` to refresh directory map.
 2. Read/skim the runtime stack (config, store, engine, renderer, UI, shaders) **and** the skinning surfaces (CSS, templates/static, demo entrypoints).
-3. Skim `docs/intro.md`, `docs/dora/*`, and existing `docs/ai_gen` snapshots to understand narrative/log state.
+3. Skim `docs/intro.md`, `docs/styler/styler.md`, `docs/dora/*`, and existing `docs/ai_gen` snapshots to understand narrative/log state.
-4. Update `whats_changed.md` with any deltas since the last snapshot (or confirm it is already up to date).
-5. Write / update markdown snapshots in `docs/ai_gen/` following the skeleton (pulling from `whats_changed.md` as needed) and cite files.
+4. Write / update markdown snapshots in `docs/ai_gen/` following the skeleton and cite files.
+Call out which previous snapshot you superseded.
-6. If prior deltas were copied into the snapshot, clear the consumed sections from `whats_changed.md`.
-7. Re-read the new doc to ensure it matches the inspected code, then summarize changes in the chat so the human knows what got recorded.
+5. Re-read the new doc to ensure it matches the inspected code, link to `docs/styler/styler.md` when covering heuristics, then summarize changes in the chat so the human knows what got recorded.

 ---
 Keep this file short and strict—future runs should copy these expectations before documenting anything else.